anekix/anekix.github.io/_posts/2017-09-30-python-functools-partial.md

 ---
 layout: post
-title: using functoools.partial to generate new functions from existing ones!
+title: using functoools to generate new functions from existing ones!
 categories:
 - blog
 ---